Metak94/OCM/tournament.md

 4. Beatmap selection will alternate between each captain selecting a beatmap out of the map pool.
 5. **After a team reaches 3 points the opposition can ban again, like a comeback mechanic.**
 6. On this second ban, the team can choose between ban another map or a player:
-   - Ban a player means that **one member of the enemy team cant play the next one map.**
+   - Ban a player means that **one member of the enemy team can't play the next one map.**
 7. In case of a tie, the tiebreaker map must be played.**

 ### Tournament Registration